koad/documentation/src/blockchain/how-to-stay-safe.md

 ## How can I stay safe while using cryptocurrency?

+!!! note "TL;DR"
+	Treat crypto like cash - keep your private keys secret, use hardware wallets like a safe, enable 2FA like a second lock, and never click suspicious links.
+If it sounds too good to be true, it probably is.

+---

 Here are some tips to help you stay safe while using cryptocurrency:

 - Keep your private keys secure: Your private keys are what allow you to access your cryptocurrency.
 Keep them safe and do not share them with anyone.